eigerco/solana-spec/implementation-details.md

   * are filtered - in case of duplicates, only the most recent ones are kept
   * are inserted into `crds`
 * Pull requests are checked if coming from a valid address and if the address has responded to a ping request
-  * Ping packets are generated for addresses that need to be pinged
+  * ping packets are generated for addresses that need to be pinged
 * Pull responses are generated:
   * wallclock is checked for each pull request - too old requests are skipped
-  * `crds` values are filtered out using filters from pull requests
+  * `crds` values are filtered out using provided filters from pull requests
     * values with newer wallclock than pull reqest sender are also filtered out
   * for certain types (`LowestSlot`, `LegacyVersion`, `DuplicateShred`, `RestartHeaviestFork`, `RestartLastVotedForkSlots`) only `crds` values associated with nodes with enough stake (>= 1 sol) are retained
 * Pull responses and pings are sent